DurbachSe/WeatherData/README.md

    Create topic: /zsr/local/bin/kafka-topics --create --topic weather-data --bootstrap-server localhost:9092 --partitions 1 --replication-factor 1

    Optionally you can start kafka via a bash script as provided with start_kafka.sh.
 You can change all paths and parameters as needed for your setup.
-   You may need to give the script permissions to run, as for example with: chmod +x start_kafka.sh xattr -d com.apple.quarantine start_kafka.sh
+   You may need to give the script permissions to run, as for example with (Mac OS): chmod +x start_kafka.sh xattr -d com.apple.quarantine start_kafka.sh